 8. Toss and mix so that the dressing coats the cherry tomatoes.

-9. Serve cherry tomato salad immediately.
-Salads are best served fresh, especially tomato salads.
+9. Serve Cherry Tomato Salad immediately.
+Salads especially tomato salads, are best served fresh.
 If you are unable to do so, then refrigerate for 1 to 2 hours and serve later.

-If you made this recipe, please be sure to rate it in the recipe card below.
-Sign Up for my email newsletter or you can follow me on Instagram, Facebook, Youtube, Pinterest or Twitter for more vegetarian inspirations.
+Please be sure to rate the recipe in the recipe card or leave a comment below if you have made it.
+For more vegetarian inspirations, Sign Up for my emails or follow me on Instagram, Youtube, Facebook, Pinterest or Twitter.

-Cherry Tomato Salad
+Cherry Tomato Salad Recipe

-for oil & vinegar dressing
+For oil & vinegar dressing

 - 1 tablespoon extra virgin olive oil